dafny-lang/dafny/docs/DafnyRef/integration-py/IntegrationPython.md

 ## **Manually executing Dafny-generated Python code**

-Suppose a Dafny program is contained in two `.dfy` files, `A.dfy` and `B.dfy`, with `A.dfy` containing a `Main` method.
+Suppose a Dafny program is contained in a `.dfy` file, `A.dfy`, which also contains the `Main` method.
 One can build the corresponding Java program (without running it) using this command:

-`dafny build --target:py A.dfy B.dfy`
+`dafny build --target:py A.dfy`

-Alternatively, one can insert in `A.dfy` the directive `include B.dfy` and omit B.dfy from the command-line.

 The compiled program is then executed using the command `PYTHONPATH=A-py python3 A-py/A.py`